OpenDSA/OpenDSA/RST/en/AlgAnal/AnalAsymptotic.rst

    Therefore, :math:`\mathbf{T}(n)` is in :math:`\Omega(n^2)` by the definition.

-It is also true that the equation of Example :num:`Example #AAnalEx` is in :math:`\Omega(n)`.
+It is also true that the equation of the example above is in :math:`\Omega(n)`.
 However, as with big-Oh notation, we wish to get the "tightest" (for :math:`\Omega` notation, the largest) bound possible.